Step Up to Social Work: information for applicants

 - show the ability to record accurate child and family assessments

-Step Up trainees and other student social workers usually have to complete an enhanced Disclosure and Barring Service (DBS) check before being accepted on the programme.
+Step Up trainees and other student social workers must complete an enhanced Disclosure and Barring Service (DBS) check before being accepted onto the programme.

 - social work ethics and practice

 All programmes meet the regulators’ approval.
 The regulators are the Health and Care Professions Council (HCPC) and the Quality Assurance Agency for Higher Education (QAA).

 Trainees will receive a bursary for the duration of the course.